-In fact, most of the time the employees are afraid to lose their jobs but after a certain time, they realize the advantages they have in front of them.
-Therefore, our suggestion is to keep learning new skills because it opens opportunities for more quality jobs.
+Most of the time, the employees are afraid to lose their jobs, but soon they realise the advantages of robotics.
+Therefore, our suggestion is to encourage the staffs to keep learning new skills because it opens opportunities for more quality jobs.

 Advantages of Robotic Systems

 One operator can supervise from 2 to 3 industrial robots depends on tasks of the operator.
-In addition, the employee salary and a number of shifts may remain the same.
+Besides, the employee salary and a number of shifts may remain the same.

 - Better quality product